johngruen/dead-simple-boilerplate/README.md

 You'll need [node](https://nodejs.org/en/) to do the following:

 ```
-npm i -g harp  // only do this if you don't already have harp installed
+// only do this if you don't already have harp installed

+npm i -g harp

 // change 'myproject' to whatever you want your thing to be called

 harp init myproject --boilerplate johngruen/dead-simple-boilerplate
+cd myproject
 harp server
 ```